The Feast or Famine cycle is among the top challenges for entrepreneurs and small business owners.

 This strategy is precisely what we teach my clients, and how I run my business every week to consistently enroll new clients into my programs and services.
 It starts with a 5-Part Marketing Strategy::

-Where I see things breaking down is when the marketing plan is missing one of these five pieces of the puzzle, or they’re not consistently implementing these things into their business.
+I see things breaking down when the marketing plan is missing one of these five pieces of the puzzle, or they’re not consistently implementing these things into their business.

 Let’s walk through what each of these are so that you can choose what you’re going to implement in each part of your marketing strategy: